bovrhovn/linux-setup/README.md

 # My Linux Setup

-Currently, I am using Linux Mint as my primary distribution.
-I like it as it has quite useful settings and tools out of the box.
-Also, looks nice with themes :) This repo enables me to write out tools, setup, configuration, everything to setup my machine from scratch.
+This repo enables me to put out tools I use or have tried with setup, configuration, everything needed to make my machine work for me and be more productive.

+**Quick tip**:

-For new machine, set up a bare git repository and sync files to the system.
+For new machine, set up a bare git repository and sync files in this repo to the newly created Linux system.
 More [here](https://www.atlassian.com/git/tutorials/dotfiles).

 ## Tools, that I use daily